PlaidWeb/publ-site/content/manual/Entry file format.md

     **Default value**: the ctime of the entry file (which will be added to the file for later).

+    If you set this to a non-date value (e.g. `now`) then it will be replaced with the file modification time when the file is scanned, as if the header were omitted.

 * **`Category`**: Which category to put this entry in

     **Default value:** the entry file's directory